What Is The Number One Cause Of Truck Accidents?

 Sideswipe Accidents

 Sideswipe accidents happen when a truck crashes into a passenger vehicle side by side.
 Typically, these collisions involve two motor vehicles traveling in the same direction.
-In these accidents, it’s common for trucks to push cars off the road or into other lanes, leading to a multi-car pileup.
+In these accidents, it’s common for trucks to push cars off the road or into other lanes, resulting in a multi-car pileup.

 Wide-Turn Accidents